LaurenEmm04/CET-2007-Assignment-1/README.md

 ## My program.
 What and why i made it this way.
 Here I will discuss my process on why I created my program the way I did and how I did it.

-### Design Choices
+## Design Choices

 ---

 ### Player, PlayerManager and PlayerFactory
-To begin, I decided to keep Player, Stats and Game seperate to ensure they all handled only their own key information to keep the program easier to understand.
+To begin, I decided to keep Player, Stats and Game separate to ensure they all handled only their own key information to keep the program easier to understand.

 Later on, i would add classes like PlayerManager, which would focus on tasks such as holding the menu options, adding, updating and viewing players and their player stats.
 It also displays a players game library, the leaderboard, finds players by ID and Username, and manages saving/loading of player data.

 I found having PlayerManager handle most of the methods, including the menu, kept Program.cs a lot cleaner and made everything easier to understand and follow as each methods purpose is clear from its name.
+Program.cs only handles the projects startup and menu navigation choices, which then leads back to PlayerManager.
+This keeps the programs entry point clean and focused.

 Moving on from PlayerManager, I created a factory pattern for player creation (PlayerFactory) as a way to streamline the consistent creation of players, reducing system load and speeding up actions.

 Finally, within the Player class, the PlayerStats property is marked with [JsonProperty].
 This allows the private Stats object to be serialised and deserialised when saving or loading players to JSON files, ensuring each players stats persist between sessions whilst maintaining encapsulation.
-Furthermore, encapsulation is kept as all other methods must use GetStatsInterface, which returns only the public interface (IUpdatableStats) of PlayerStats, keeping the actual Stats object safely protected.
+Encapsulation is enforced because all other methods must access player stats through GetStatsInterface, which exposes only the public interface (IUpdatableStats) of PlayerStats.
+This stops external code from changing the Stats object directly, reducing the risk of accidental data corruption, and makes it easier to maintain and extend the Stats class in the future without breaking other parts of the program.

 ---